top of page

 Plain-Language Summary of My Services & Scope

-I provide online, private-pay outpatient psychotherapy for teen girls and young adult women who appear high-functioning but feel overwhelmed, emotionally exhausted, or unsure of themselves inside.
-My work is relational and person-centered, focused on helping clients slow down, understand their emotions, and build trust in themselves over time.
-I offer telehealth therapy to clients located in Pennsylvania, Delaware, New Jersey, South Carolina, and Florida.
+My work is relational and person-centered, helping clients slow down, understand their emotions, and build trust in themselves over time.
+I offer telehealth therapy for teen girls (13–18) and young adult women (18–30) located in Pennsylvania, Delaware, New Jersey, South Carolina, and Florida.

 Where to Go Next